Welton, Lincolnshire: Electoral divisions

-Lincolnshire county council
+Lincolnshire County Council

 The electoral divisions that contained or were named for Welton varied greatly since their inception.
 From 1 April 1974 to 7 May 1981, Welton's first electoral divisions were Welton No. 1, Welton No. 2, and Welton No. 3, all with one councillor each and their first election being on 12 April 1973, and last in 1977.

 From 7 May 1981 to 7 June 2001, Welton's electoral divisions largely joined with Waddingham and Spital's to the north along Lincoln Cliff to form the new division of Caenby with just one councillor.
 Caenby was used in the elections of 1981, 1985, 1989, 1993, and 1997.

 However, from 7 June 2001 to the present, a new border and name was once again assigned to Welton's electoral division, this time name Welton Rural (not to be confused with Welton Rural District), which once again had just one councillor, and participated in the elections of 2001, 2005, 2009, 2013, 2017, and 2021.
 The division had some minor border adjustments in 2009, from changes to the constituent parishes borders, and a larger one on 13 December 2016, when the entire parishes of Lissington and Buslingthorpe reorganisation of Market Rasen Wold after the erasure of the Ancholme Cliff division.

-West Lindsey district council
+West Lindsey District Council

 Welton ward was situated towards the centre of West Lindsey, south of the Waddingham & Spital and Middle Rasen wards.
 The ward is 5915 ha, comprising the parishes of Cold Hanworth, Faldingworth, Hackthorn, Spridlington, Toft Newton, and Welton.
 Welton ward population was recorded as 5,016 in 2001.

 The ward was in use from 1 April 1974, first election 7 June 1973, to 7 May 2015, originally having just one councillor, but upping to two on 6 May 1999.

 On 7 May 2015, Welton ward merged with Dunholme ward to form the Welton and Dunholme ward, with the last population estimates being at 8,222 in 2011, based on data from the two former wards.